-- 2. (1) For the purpose of these Directions, unless the context otherwise requires: - (i) "break up value" means the equity capital and reserves as reduced by intangible assets and revaluation reserves, divided by the number of equity shares of the investee company; - (ii) "carrying cost" means book value of the assets and interest accrued thereon but not received;

-- (iii) "current investment" means an investment which is by its nature readily realisable and is intended to be held for not more than one year from the date on which such investment is made;

-- (iv) "doubtful asset" means:

-- (a) a term loan, or

-- (b) a lease asset, or

-- (c) a hire purchase asset, or

-- (d) any other asset,

-which remains a sub-standard asset for a period exceeding 18 months;

-1"Provided that the period 'exceeding 18 months' stipulated in this clause shall be 'exceeding 16 months', for the financial year ending March 31, 2016; 'exceeding 14 months', for the financial year ending March 31, 2017 and 'exceeding 12 months', for the financial year ending March 31, 2018 and thereafter."
+- 2. (1) For the purpose of these Directions, unless the context otherwise requires: - (i) "break up value" means the equity capital and reserves as reduced by intangible assets and revaluation reserves, divided by the number of equity shares of the investee company; - (ii) "carrying cost" means book value of the assets and interest accrued thereon but not received; - (iii) 'companies in the group', shall mean an arrangement involving two or more entities related to each other through any of the following relationships: Subsidiary - parent (defined in terms of AS 21), Joint venture (defined in terms of AS 27), Associate (defined in terms of AS 23), Promoter-promotee (as provided in the SEBI (Acquisition of Shares and Takeover) Regulations, 1997) for listed companies, a related party (defined in terms of AS 18), Common brand name, and investment in equity shares of 20% and above." - (iv) "Conduct of business regulations" means the directions issued by the Bank from time to time on Fair Practices Code and Know Your Customer guidelines. - (v) "current investment" means an investment which is by its nature readily realisable and is intended to be held for not more than one year from the date on which such investment is made; - (vi) "customer interface" means interaction between the NBFC and its customers while customers while carrying on its NBFI business. - (vii) "doubtful asset" means: - (a) a term loan, or - (b) a lease asset, or - (c) a hire purchase asset, or - (d) any other asset, which remains a sub-standard asset for a period 'exceeding 18 months' for the financial year ended March 31, 2015; 'exceeding 16 months' for the financial year ended March 31, 2016; 'exceeding 14 months' for the

-- (v) "earning value" means the value of an equity share computed by taking the average of profits after tax as reduced by the preference dividend and adjusted for extra-ordinary and non-recurring items, for the immediately preceding three years and further divided by the number of equity shares of the investee company and capitalised at the following rate: - a) in case of predominantly manufacturing company, eight per cent; - (b) in case of predominantly trading company, ten per cent; and

-(c) in case of any other company, including non-banking financial company, twelve per cent;
+- financial year ending March 31, 2017 and 'exceeding 12 months' for the financial year ending March 31, 2018 and thereafter. - (viii) "earning value" means the value of an equity share computed by taking the average of profits after tax as reduced by the preference dividend and adjusted for extra-ordinary and non-recurring items, for the immediately preceding three years and further divided by the number of equity shares of the investee company and capitalised at the following rate: - (a) in case of predominantly manufacturing company, eight per cent; - (b) in case of predominantly trading company, ten per cent; and - (c) in case of any other company, including non-banking financial company, twelve per cent;

-- NOTE: If, an investee company is a loss making company, the earning value will be taken at zero; - (vi) "fair value" means the mean of the earning value and the break up value; - (vii) "hybrid debt" means capital instrument which possesses certain characteristics of equity as well as of debt; - 2[(viii) A credit facility extended by lenders (i.e. NBFCs) to a borrower for exposure in the following infrastructure sub-sectors will qualify as "Infrastructure lending":
+Note: If, an investee company is a loss making company, the earning value will be taken at zero;

+- (ix) "fair value" means the mean of the earning value and the break up value; - (x) "hybrid debt" means capital instrument which possesses certain characteristics of equity as well as of debt; - (xi) "Infrastructure Finance Company" means a non-deposit taking NBFC that fulfills the following criteria: - (a) a minimum of 75 per cent of its total assets deployed in "infrastructure loans"; - (b) Net owned funds of Rs.
+300 crore or above; - (c) minimum credit rating 'A' or equivalent of CRISIL, FITCH, CARE, ICRA, Brickwork Rating India Pvt.
+Ltd. (Brickwork) or equivalent rating by any other credit rating agency accredited by RBI; - (d) CRAR of 15 percent (with a minimum Tier I capital of 10 percent).

-2 Inserted vide Notification No. Notification No. DNBS.
-265/PCGM(NSV)-2013 dated November 29, 2013
+Explanation: A Credit facility extended by lenders (i.e. NBFCs) to borrower for exposure in the following infrastructure sub-sectors will qualify as "Infrastructure loans" -